Minimax Optimal Convergence Rates for Estimating Ground Truth from Crowdsourced Labels

 \setkeys{Gin}{width=1.0\textwidth}

 Crowdsourcing has become a primary means for label collection in many real-world machine learning applications.
 A classical method for inferring the true labels from the noisy labels provided by crowdsourcing workers is Dawid-Skene estimator.
-In this paper, we prove convergence rates of global optimizers of Dawid-Skene estimator.
+In this paper, we prove convergence rates of a projected EM algorithm for the Dawid-Skene estimator.
 The revealed exponent in the rate of convergence is shown to be optimal via a lower bound argument.
-A projected EM algorithm is analyzed and is shown to achieve nearly the same exponent as that of the global optimizers.
 Our work resolves the long standing issue of whether Dawid-Skene estimator has sound theoretical guarantees besides its good performance observed in practice.
-In addition, a comparative study with majority voting illustrates both advantages and pitfalls of Dawid-Skene estimator.
+In addition, a comparative study with majority voting illustrates both advantages and pitfalls of the Dawid-Skene estimator.

 \textsc{Keywords}: {Crowdsourcing, Dawid-Skene Estimator, Minimax Optimality}